-The altitude winds blowing in the troposphere represent an energy source that is larger than the world’s current energy needs.
+The altitude winds and currents represent an energy source that is way higher than the world’s current energy needs.

-Since 2010, Kitenergy has been innovating in the wind energy field with the introduction of high-technology, ultralight kites tethered to a ground-based generator by two ropes.
-Along their trajectories, the kites reach the upper part of the Planetary Boundary Layer, up to 600 m above ground level, where winds are stronger and more frequent than at the typical range of state-of-the-art windmills.
-The position and speed of our kites are continuously monitored at a high sample rate by the custom on-board avionic devices.
-Collected data is transmitted to the ground by a long range RF telemetry link.
-The flight control unit receives the data and, in real time, calculates the best trajectories to increase the power output while maintaining safe flight conditions.
-Simultaneously, instructions to steer the kite through continuous tether-length variation are sent to the industrial motion controller.
+Since 2010, Kitenergy has been innovating in the wind energy field with the introduction of a new way of exploiting wind energy.
+We use ultralight kites tethered to a ground-based generator at which are transferred the kite aerodynamic forces.
+The kites operate high enough to not be influenced by the Planetary Boundary Layer.
+Depending on the tether length, we can operate up to 600 m above ground level.
+We operate at a higher altitude compared to similar size windmills because the winds are stronger and more constant.
+This allows us to have a higher capacity factor compared to a same size windmill.
+The position and speed of our kites are continuously monitored at a high sample rate by the custom onboard avionic devices.
+Collected data are elaborated by the automatic flight controller that, in real-time, calculates the best trajectories to increase the power output of the machine while satisfying the flight constraints.

 THE PHYSICAL PRINCIPLE